 A range of high quality micro-grain 2 flute solid carbide spiral upcut cutters primarily intended for use in CNC and fixed head routing machines.
 These specialist cutters offer high performance routing, with fine finish and high feed rates being prime advantages over straight flute cutters.
 In cases where carbide tip tools perform well, spiral routers will cut smoother and generally last up to 5 times longer.
 This extra tool life means fewer tool changes, less setup time and longer production runs.
 The cutters are suitable for use at speeds of 17,000 to 25,000 rpm and with feed rates of 3 to 10 metres per minute.
-It should be noted that the most common reason for premature wear and tool failure is insufficient feed rates and worn collets are the main cause of tool breakage.
+It should be noted that the most common reason for premature wear is insufficient feed rates and worn collets are the main cause of tool breakage.

 DOWNCUT or UPCUT SPIRAL - which to choose?